New Plymouth Power Station

-The New Plymouth Power Station (NPPS) was a 600 MW thermal power station at New Plymouth, New Zealand.
+The New Plymouth Power Station (NPPS) was a 600 MW thermal power station at New Plymouth, New Zealand, that operated from 1974 to 2008.
 Located at Port Taranaki, it was dual fuelled on natural gas and fuel oil.
-Constructed at a time of major hydro and HV transmission developments, it was New Zealand's first big thermal power station planned for continuous base load operation.
+Constructed at a time of major hydro and HV transmission developments, it was New Zealand's first big thermal power station planned for continuous baseload operation.

 The plant has been owned and operated (in turn) by NZED, NZE, ECNZ and Contact Energy.
 In 2013, the site was sold to Port Taranaki and Methanex.

 History

 The power station project commenced in the 1960s, to meet rising electricity demand in New Zealand.
 Initially, fuel for this power station was to be coal, barged up from the West Coast, and the Port Taranaki site was chosen ahead of one at Wanganui.
 During early stages of the project, the Maui gas field was discovered off Taranaki.
 The plant design was changed to be dual fuel on either natural gas or heavy fuel oil.

 The first unit was commissioned in February 1974, with the fifth unit coming on line in 1976.
 For the first few years, the plant ran on raw Kapuni gas.
 In 1979, the plant converted to Maui gas following the completion of the pipeline from Oaonui production station.
 The pipeline from Kapuni was re-purposed to supply Maui gas to Kapuni and onwards to the lower North Island.

 The fuel oil capability was decommissioned in 1991, and reinstated in 2003.

 Plant operation generally decreased from 1999, after the more efficient Otahuhu combined cycle power station was commissioned.
 However, the New Zealand power system derives over 60% of its electricity supply from hydro power stations and depends heavily on rainfall.
 NPPS has often played a vital role in dry years (such as 2001, 2003 and 2008), when hydro lake inflows were insufficient to meet demand.

 Discovery of asbestos, not in an asbestos register, in thermal insulation during 2007 led to the decision by Contact Energy to close the power station.

 In May 2008, one generating unit (unit 3) was temporarily recommissioned, with a capacity of 100MW.
-This was in response to a nationwide electricity generation shortfall resulting from low hydro lake levels.
+This was in response to a nationwide electricity generation shortfall resulting from low hydro lake levels and is generally regarded as one of the most critical energy decisions ever made in New Zealand.
 This unit was shut down for decommissioning in December 2008.

 In 2013, most of the site was sold to Port Taranaki, with Methanex purchasing a part of the site that held methanol tanks.
 In 2014 and 2015, the power station equipment was removed and the boiler house demolished, with all the plant, piping and structure being sold as scrap metal.

+The national grid substation at the site remained in operation as part of the supply to the New Plymouth area until a network re-inforcement was completed to allow the substation to be de-commissioned.
+The transmission lines that previously connected the substation and power station to the national grid were eventually removed in 2023.